-STD and STI Signs and Symptoms in Males
+STD Signs and Symptoms in Men

 Sexually Transmitted Diseases (STDs) are on the rise in Miami and around the world.
 With an estimated one million new infections worldwide, the Pan America Health Organization (PAHO) was prompted to acknowledge the profound impact on sexual and reproductive health.
 Despite a quality healthcare system, the US sees approximately 20 million new infections each year.
 Although there are more than 25 known STDs, Human Papillomavirus (HPV), Chlamydia, Trichomoniasis, and Gonorrhea are the most prevalent in the United States.
 Unless greater emphasis is placed on education and prevention, those totals are likely to skyrocket even further.
-Visit Mango STD Clinic in Miami to get tested today.

 The terms sexually transmitted infections (STIs) and sexually transmitted diseases (STDs) have been used synonymously over the years though they could be classified separately.
 The distinction between the two is rather simple.
 An STI is an infection that is transmitted through sexual contact, whereas an STD is a disease that resulted from the infection.
 The infection is often the first phase of a disease.
-STIs are caused by bacteria, viruses or even parasites that enter the body and start multiplying disrupting normal body structures and functions.
+STIs are caused by bacteria, viruses, or even parasites that enter the body and start multiplying disrupting normal body structures and functions.

-How are STIs transmitted?
+How Are STIs Transmitted?

 Sexually transmitted infections are spread through contact with infected body fluids such as blood, vaginal fluids, and semen.
 Exposure to infected fluids most often happens during sexual intercourse but can also occur through oral and anal sex.
-Although most STIs can only be spread through this type of direct sexual contact, pubic lice and other forms of parasitic infections can also be passed during close personal contact with an infected person or with infested clothes, sheets or towels.
+Although most STIs can only be spread through this type of direct sexual contact, pubic lice and other forms of parasitic infections can also be passed during close personal contact with an infected person or with infected clothes, sheets, or towels.